 In today's digital age, sending emails with attachments has become a common practice.
 However, crafting an email with a seamlessly attached file requires a certain finesse.
 In this article, we will guide you step-by-step on how to write an email with an attachment file.
 Whether you're a professional or a student, mastering this skill will enhance your communication efficiency and effectiveness.

-Email attachments are files that are attached to email messages, thereby increasing the potential value or benefit of that message to the recipient.
+Email attachments are files attached to email messages, thereby increasing the potential value or benefit of that message to the recipient.
 These may be files of different formats, sizes, and contents.
-Attachment can be in text files, documents, spreadsheets, and PDF's form.
+Attachments can be in text files, documents, spreadsheets, and PDF's form.

 Email attachment depends on whom the recipient is to you, when you are sending a casual attachment, like friends and family you don’t need to put too much emphasis on the type of files you’re attaching and emailing to your recipients.
 However, if the email is professional or academic for example your boss, business clients, or the head of a college, you need to think a bit more about how best to present the information you are about to send.